2011 NCAA Division I women's basketball tournament

-The 2011 NCAA Division I women's basketball tournament began on March 19, 2011 and concluded on April 5, 2011.
+The 2011 NCAA Division I women's basketball tournament began on March 19, 2011, and concluded on April 5, 2011.
 The Texas A&M Aggies won the championship, defeating the Notre Dame Fighting Irish 76–70 in the final held at Conseco Fieldhouse in Indianapolis.

 The tournament was also notable for a historic run by Gonzaga that ultimately ended in the final of the Spokane Region.
 With the help of two games on their home court and a regional held less than two miles away, the #11-seeded Bulldogs became the lowest seed ever to make a regional final in the history of the women's tournament.

+Coincidentally, #11 seed VCU reached the men's Final Four, the third #11 to advance that far since the men's tournament expanded to 64 teams in 1985.

+LSU, which reached five consecutive Final Fours from 2004 to 2008, did not qualify for the first time since 1998.

 Tournament procedure

-Pending any changes to the format, a total of 64 teams will enter the 2011 tournament.
-32 automatic bids shall be awarded to each program that wins their conference's tournament.
-The remaining 36 bids are "at-large", with selections extended by the NCAA Selection Committee.
-The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
+Sixty-four teams entered the 2011 tournament.
+Thirty automatic bids were extended to the champions of conference tournaments, with a 31st going to the regular season champion of the Ivy League.
+The remaining 33 bids were "at-large", with selections extended by the NCAA Selection Committee.

+The tournament was split into four regional tournaments, and each regiona had teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

-The basis for the subregionals returned to the approach used between 1982 and 2002; the top sixteen teams, as chosen in the bracket selection process, hosted the first two rounds on campus.

-The Selection Committee will also seed the entire field from 1 to 64.
+The Selection Committee also seeded the entire field from 1 to 64.